 No. Eligibility criterion Description/ Required condition Means of Verification/Supportin g evidence for inclusion 1 Boundary and location of the VPA The VPA is located within India Location and boundary is specified in section A.2 of the VPA-DD stating that the location is limited to India and supported with GPS coordinates.
 Document: Statement of CME that the location and boundary is within India and supported with GPS coordinates.
 2 Project technology VPAs involves use of following technology- 1. distribution of safe drinking water systems (HWT and CWT technologies) to residential area.
 2. Distribution of improved cookstoves to households 3.
-Distribution of Solar lighting systems to households The VPA-DD specifies the target end-user group and the technology being distributed i.e. safe drinking water systems and Solar Lighting Systems in section A.3 Supporting evidence: Sales database 3 impacts within this PoA and across other A unique numbering or identification system for the CEP installed is applied.
-This shall ensure no double counting of CEPs within the same VPA and same PoA and ensure that CEP can be identified as belonging to between CME and manufacturer/micro finance institution/POs would be established to ensure that all carbon title manufacturer/micro finance institution/POs would be required to ensure that all carbon title is transferred to the CME.
-This shall ensure that POs, stove/lamp Credit Tracker sales receipt showing CME and PO information, end user details including name and address and CEP ID number.
-In addition to the sales receipt the programme logo shall be displayed on the CEPs and verifiable by A legally binding contract between CME and manufacturer/micro finance institution/POs would be required to ensure that all carbon title is transferred to the CME.
-4 VER ownership End users receiving CEP under the specific VPA contractually cede their rights to claim and own emission reductions to the CME of the PoA.
-Record is including the provision that emission reductions generated by 5 No Double counting of VPA Confirmation that the programme activity has not CME on its letterhead has been provided that this VPA will not be part of another single CDM/voluntary project activity or CPA/VPA under
+Distribution of Solar lighting systems to households The VPA-DD specifies the target end-user group and the technology being distributed i.e. safe drinking water systems and Solar Lighting Systems in section A.3 Supporting evidence: Sales database

+3 impacts within this PoA and across other registered or deregistered PoAs manufacturer/micro finance institution/POs would be required to ensure that all carbon title is transferred to the CME.
+This shall ensure that POs, stove/lamp and PoA logo stamped on each CEP supported by the individual distribution record matching such information is included in the VPA-DD and consistent with the PoA-DD A legally binding contract between CME and manufacturer/micro finance institution/POs would be established to ensure that all carbon title is transferred to the CME.
+Document: Credit Tracker sales 4 VER ownership The default CEP Booking Record is including the contractually cede their rights to claim and own emission reductions to the CME of the PoA. reductions generated by 5 No Double counting of VPA bound to the PoA.
+Confirmation that the programme activity has not been and will not be registered either as a single project activity or as a VPA under another registered PoA in other offset schemes nor the project activities A declaration from the CME on its letterhead has been provided that this VPA will not be part of another single CDM/voluntary project activity or CPA/VPA under another PoA nor has it been deregistered.
+In 6 3 Contractual provisions to ensure that those operating the VPA are aware and have agreed that their activity is being subscribed to the PoA. that they are aware and have agreed that their